MicrosoftDocs/sdk-api/sdk-api-src/content/wincrypt/nf-wincrypt-cryptderivekey.md

 req.lib: Advapi32.lib
 req.dll: Advapi32.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - CryptDeriveKey
+ - wincrypt/CryptDeriveKey
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - DllExport
 api_location:
  - Advapi32.dll
  - API-MS-Win-Security-cryptoapi-l1-1-0.dll
  - cryptsp.dll
 api_name:
  - CryptDeriveKey
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # CryptDeriveKey function

 ## -description

 <div class="alert"><b>Important</b>  This API is deprecated.
 New and existing software should start using <a href="https://docs.microsoft.com/windows/desktop/SecCNG/cng-portal">Cryptography Next Generation APIs.</a> Microsoft may remove this API in future releases.</div><div> </div>The <b>CryptDeriveKey</b> function generates cryptographic <a href="https://docs.microsoft.com/windows/desktop/SecGloss/s-gly">session keys</a> derived from a base data value.
 This function guarantees that when the same <a href="https://docs.microsoft.com/windows/desktop/SecGloss/c-gly">cryptographic service provider</a> (CSP) and algorithms are used, the keys generated from the same base data are identical.
 The base data can be a password or any other user data.